 This flexibility ensures users are never locked into a configuration.

-Explorer Patcher is not the only tool available for customizing Windows, but it occupies a distinct position in the ecosystem.
-Understanding how it compares to alternatives helps users decide whether it fits their needs.
+Explorer Patcher is not the only tool for customising Windows, but it plays a unique role in the ecosystem.
+Understanding how it compares to alternatives allows users to determine whether it meets their requirements.

-StartAllBack is a commercial Windows customization tool that focuses on restoring classic UI elements with a polished interface.
+StartAllBack is a commercial Windows customisation application that focusses on restoring old UI aspects while providing a sophisticated experience.

 Key differences:

-Start11 primarily targets Start menu customization and does not deeply modify Explorer or taskbar behavior.
+Start11 focusses exclusively on Start menu customisation and does not significantly alter Explorer or taskbar behaviour.

 Key differences: